jonthysell/HawKeys/README.md

 1. Download the AutoHotKey Installer from https://www.autohotkey.com/download/
 2. Run the installer, and be sure to install the Unicode (not ANSI) version
-3. Download the latest HawKeys.ahk file from https://github.com/jonthysell/HawKeys/releases/latest
+3. Download the latest HawKeys ahk file from https://github.com/jonthysell/HawKeys/releases/latest
 4. Double-click HawKeys.ahk

 You should now see AutoHotKey running the HawKeys script in your system tray.